 We humans are now a global society of more than seven billion people dependent on the shrinking resources of a finite planet.
 We are now awakening to the dark truth that:

 - Our growth in consumption is killing Earth.
-Rather than increasing our burden on a finite living Earth, we must reduce our existing burden , accept our stewardship responsibility, and learn to live within Earth’s limits.
+Rather than increasing our burden on a finite living Earth, we must reduce our existing burden, accept our stewardship responsibility to the living community on which we depend, and learn to live within the limits of Earth’s regenerative systems.

 - An unconscionable wealth gap is shredding the social fabric.
 Rather than concentrating the power of financial asset ownership in the hands of the few, we must distribute it equitably among all who share Earth as our common heritage.

-It represents an insidious self-affirming deception, Because the hierarchical organization of imperial institutions pit us one against the other in a competition for the few positions that favor the few at the expense of the money.
-It is a game of rule or be ruled that favors the sociopathic behavior that Empire’s story tellers would have us believe defines our inherent nature.
+For thousands of years the institutions of Imperial Civilization pit us one against another in a competition for the positions of privilege that favor the few at the expense of the many.
+The dominator hierarchy of corporate rule and its legitimating cultural narrative are extensions of Imperial Civilization and the sociopathic behavior the Sacred Money and Markets story would have us believe defines our inherent nature.

-Once we recognize the truth that Empire stories deny, the trance is broken.
+Once we recognize the deception, the trance is broken.
 To change the future, change the story.

 For all our many varied identities, psychologically healthy humans—the substantial majority—are caring, cooperative, and thrive on being of service to others.
-And we all want essentially the same things: happy healthy children, families, communities, natural systems, and opportunities to serve and create.
+And we mostly want the same things: happy healthy children, families, and communities; a vibrant, health natural environment; and opportunities to serve and create.
 The healthy communities of an Ecological Civilization will cultivate, facilitate, and reward these expressions of the possibilities of our higher nature.

 There will be difficult adjustments, but mostly we must give up wasteful or actively destructive forms of consumption to free up resources for uses that actually increase our happiness and well-being.
 It involves, for example, reallocation from: